 Sending Cornelius and Zira away, Zaius walks past the cage, chatting to a gorilla soldier, and notices the remnants of Taylor’s message scrawled in the dirt – I CAN WRITE.
-Zaius pokes his walking cane through the bars of the cage and obliterates the writing.
-He is, after all, Chief Defender of the Faith.
+Zaius pokes his walking cane through the cage’s bars and obliterates the writing.
+He is, after all, the Chief Defender of the Faith.

-Back in the cages at the laboratory, Zira apologises to “bright eyes” for the way he was treated.
+Back in the cages at the laboratory, Zira apologises to “bright eyes” for how he was treated.
 She is already developing a special bond with this unusual human.
 In desperation, Taylor grabs Zira through the bars of his cage and wrestles her notepad and pencil from her.

 Julius, the sadistic gorilla jailer, rushes into Taylor’s cage and clubs him, retrieving the notepad . . . but Taylor has had time to scrawl a quick note:

 Zira is dumbstruck.
 Eventually, she turns to Julius and instructs him, “get me a collar and leash.
 I’m taking him out of here”.